CynthiaLiu0805/BridgeChlorideExposurePredictor/README.md

 1. Download and unzip the zip file of this repo.
 2. Open the command line terminal (for mac) or PowerShell (for windows).
-3. Do `make requirements` in the root folder to install the libraries and dependencies.
+3. Do `make requirements` in the root folder of this repo to install the libraries and dependencies.
 4. Do  `make database` to generate the chloride exposure database.
 5. Do  `make app` to run the software.
 6. You should see the message from terminal saying that the software is running successfully in localhost.
 Usually it is http://127.0.0.1:5000 but it might differ from machines.

 ### Alternative ways to run
-If the above method does not work, you can try the following:
+If the above method does not work, you can try the following in the root folder of this repo:
 ```
-cd src
-python calculation.py
+python src/database/calculation.py
-python main.py
+python src/user/main.py
 ```
 Then the software should be running in localhost.

 Notes: In some Python versions, you might need to do python3 instead of python to run the app.
 That is:
 ```
-cd src
-python3 calculation.py
+python3 src/database/calculation.py
-python3 main.py
+python3 src/user/main.py
 ```

+## Quit
+Press `Command+ C` in terminal and `Ctrl + C` in PowerShell to quit the software.